kjarm32/portfolio/README.md

   <div class="split-feature hycube-copy">
     <div>
       <p class="case-lede">
-        Built, wired, and programmed a thermocouple calibration rig for flight instrumentation and supported payload integration and high-altitude flight operations.
+        Built, wired, and programmed a thermocouple calibration rig for flight instrumentation, then characterized probe configurations against a reference and supported payload integration, high-altitude flight operations, recovery, and post-flight validation.
       </p>

       <ul class="clean-list">
         <li>
-          Used Arduino DAQ and cold-junction compensation to characterize probe configurations against a reference from 50–155°C using regression and agreement analysis.
+          Used Arduino DAQ and cold-junction compensation to characterize probe configurations from 50–155°C using regression and agreement analysis.
         </li>
         <li>
           Integrated and secured payload hardware, tracked telemetry and state estimates over the Iridium satellite network